 - Direct Filing: Applicants (or their agents) file a petition, a detailed specification (describing the invention and how it works, often with drawings and claims), and a declaration of inventorship with FIPO.
 A Power of Attorney is required if an agent is used.

 - Examination: The application undergoes examination by FIPO to ensure compliance with formal and substantive requirements.
-This may still involve sending applications for examination to other jurisdictions in practice, especially for complex inventions, until FIPO’s internal capacity is fully developed under the new Act.
+This may still involve sending applications for examination to AIPO especially for complex inventions, until FIPO’s internal capacity is fully developed.

 - Publication and Opposition: Once accepted, the application is published (e.g., in the Government Gazette), providing a period for third parties to file oppositions.